stenwt/librarium/docusaurus-librarium/docs/docs-content/18-knowledgebase/00-how-to/00-how-to.md

 ---
 title: "How to"
 metaTitle: "Get started with a quick How-to"
-metaDescription: "KnowledgeBase with How to"
+description: "KnowledgeBase with How to"
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 hiddenFromNav: false
 sidebar_custom_props:
     icon: "laptop"